shawnps/budget/README.md

 the top number is the total you want to spend per month. the lines after are things you have bought.

-you must call the command from one directory outside of `budget/`
+you must either call the command from one directory outside of `budget/`, or provide the directory with `-d`

 if everything is setup properly,